Skip to main content

 4. Fill in your project details:

-• Project name
+• Project name (e.g., “My App”)

-• Database password
+• Database password (save this somewhere safe)

-• Region (choose closest to your users)
+• Region (choose the one closest to your users)

-Step 2: Get Your API Keys
+Step 2: Get Your Keys

 Once your project is created: